STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Introduction

 In this work, we present a 2D autoregressive video diffusion model for audio-driven face animation that simultaneously generalizes to novel views, without requiring explicit 3D modeling.
-We build upon a pre-trained ID-aware image diffusion backbone, extending it to video generation through lightweight architectural adaptations.
+We build upon a pretrained ID-aware image diffusion backbone \cite{paraperas2024arc2face}, extending it to video generation through lightweight architectural adaptations.
 Using a careful conditioning mechanism, we retain its strong identity prior, enabling the generation of diverse yet ID-consistent talking portraits, as illustrated in \cref{fig:teaser} and \cref{fig:samples}.
 To learn novel-view animation, we employ a dataset of synthetic 3D heads to derive consistent spatial trajectories for training, effectively reformulating view control as a video generation task.
 Our framework explicitly leverages spatio-temporal consistency in videos, allowing for both speech-driven motion and continuous viewpoint manipulation at test time.
-Additionally, we incorporate lip-reading supervision and a self-forcing training strategy to enhance lip synchronization accuracy and motion expressiveness beyond existing approaches.
+Additionally, we incorporate lip-reading supervision and a self-forcing-based training strategy to enhance lip synchronization accuracy and motion expressiveness beyond existing approaches.
 Overall, we make the following contributions:

 \begin{itemize} \item We propose a unified spatio-temporal autoregressive diffusion model for both one-shot audio-driven portrait animation and view synthesis.
-Beyond explicit portraits, our model leverages identity embeddings to generate diverse animations of input subjects. \item We demonstrate that combining video-based spatial priors with synthetic multi-view data achieves state-of-the-art cross-view coherence without relying on explicit 3D representations. \item We introduce a self-forcing training scheme that can significantly enhance motion naturalness, overcoming static facial animations.
+Beyond explicit portraits as input, our model leverages identity embeddings to generate diverse animations of input subjects. \item We demonstrate that combining large-scale video-based spatial priors with limited synthetic multi-view data achieves excellent cross-view coherence without relying on explicit 3D representations. \item We introduce a self-forcing-based training scheme that helps overcome static facial animations.
 Our experiments demonstrate superior performance to prior approaches in multiple tasks. \end{itemize}